gofiber/docs/static/img/sponsors/README.md

 - Reference from `SponsorsBlock.tsx` as `/img/sponsors/<file>.svg`.

 For sponsors with separate light- and dark-mode marks, set both `logo` and `logoDark` on the entry.
-The component swaps to the dark variant when `[data-theme='dark']` is active and keeps showing the single logo otherwise.
+The component renders them via Docusaurus' `@theme/ThemedImage`, which handles the swap during theme changes natively (no custom CSS required).
+Sponsors that ship only one logo just leave `logoDark` unset and the single logo is reused in both themes.